 If you’re planning on travelling a popular route check out the hostel notice boards to see if anyone else is going that way.
 Sometimes you can bag a place in a shared car in return for a small contribution towards the fuel.

-If there’s a few of you and you’re trying to book a trip or activity, see if you can get some sort of group discount.
+If there’s a few of you and you’re trying to book a trip or activity, see if you can get some sort of group discount to travel cheaper.
 Often they’re so desperate to get you on a trip, you can strike some sort of deal.

 Whether you’re trying to book a trip, or buy a souvenir, if the price isn’t written down, then it’s not set.
 And that goes for many countries around the world.
 In some countries, even if it’s written down, it’s haggleable still.